Go Back Up

 How does your business structure impact benefits?

+The rules for HRAs and other types of health benefits are different.
 It's important to keep this in mind as you start your company if you plan to offer health benefits in the future.

 There are other types of benefits that work differently depending on your organization's type.
 For example, S corps must report any fringe benefits for shareholders as taxable income on their Schedule K-1.